How to Change Electricity Providers in Tokyo

 After you have signed a contract with your new electricity provider, you do not have to worry about contacting your current provider to cancel your contract.
 Your new provider will cancel your contract with your current provider on your behalf.

 Once your new provider has cancelled your contract, you will be informed that your electricity contract has been switched over.
-You can also rest assured that there will be no power cuts during the switchover.
+You can rest assured that there will be no power outage during the switch.
 The changeover will be smooth.

 • Plastic Shopping Bags will be Charged in Japan Starting in July 2020